urcomputeringpal/checkrun-timechart-action/README.md

         env:
           GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"
         with:
-          # Optionally output the timechart as a warning annotation
+          # Optionally output the timechart as a summary
-          # WARNING: "true"
+          # SUMMARY: "true"
 ```

 OR as a separate workflow entirely using a preceding step that waits for other CheckRuns to complete: